My name is Carol Jones.

 Since 1985 I organize packtrips in the vast wilderness of the NAHUEL HUAPI NATIONAL PARK.

 I was raised in the Estancia Nahuel Huapi, and I speak spanish and english.
 I'm the granddaughter of the Texan pioneer Jarred Jones, who arrived in Nahuel Huapi in 1889.

-The rides take place mainly between November and April (Spring to Fall in our hemisphere), in a region of valleys, mountains up to 2000 meters high, rivers, beech forests and steppe, where the only inhabited places are the cattle-breeding ranches.
+The rides take place mainly between November and April (Spring to Fall in our hemisphere), during wintertime I work on potteries.
+We rides through valleys, mountains up to 2000 meters high, rivers, beech forests and steppe, where the only inhabited places are the cattle-breeding ranches.
 They can take between 2 and 10 days, or more.
 Our horses are "criollos", native breed, adapted to the rough mountain countryside.
 Saddles are typical too, with a sheep skin on top, for better comfort.
 Along the trail we sleep in our tents for two people (riders must bring their sleeping-bags).
 We also provide the meals (meat, vegetables, fruit, eggs, cheese, bread, coffee and tea, wine and juice) and the kitchen gear.

 " Hi Carol - I just wanted to say thank you once again for our amazing trip last week.
 Theresa and I both agreed that our day with you was the highlight of our trip.
 Thank you so much - if I ever find myself in Bariloche again, I will be coming out for a ride with you again!!! "

 Nov 26, 2013